 Students who wish to file a complaint regarding discrimination on the basis of race, color, sex, religion, age, sexual orientation, disability, or national origin are to contact a Student Services Specialist or a campus administrator about their complaint.
 The Director of Enrollment Management and Student Engagement is designated to advise students as to the procedure and policies in filing a discrimination claim and initiate a prompt investigation for equitable resolution of the complaint.

-Procedure (for complaints other than discrimination on the basis of race, color, sex, religion, age, sexual orientation, disability or nation origin):
+Procedure (for complaints other than discrimination on the basis of race, color, sex, religion, age, sexual or gender orientation, disability, national origin, ethnicity, marital status, or veterans status):